Last week Minister Roderic O’Gorman announced:

 The demands of some men who believe themselves to have a female "gender identity" doesn't change the fact that their sex remains male.
 Giving men the right to use women's spaces or services would be to effectively discriminate against women.

 Is it right that the Government should prioritize the feelings of some men over the rights of women and girls to privacy, dignity and safety by removing or modifying an exemption in our equality legislation which was provided to protect women and girls?

-Public Consultation: submissions due by 29th October 2021 - link here
+Public Consultation: submission due by 29th October 2021 link here -

 *Among the contributors is Peter Dunne of the University of Bristol Law School, a former board member of TENI.